2025 Chinese FA Cup final: Beijing Guoan

 On 21 May, Beijing Guoan visited China League One side Shijiazhuang Gongfu to begin their tournament.
 With two goals from Wang Ziming, and a goal each from Dawhan, Zhang Yuan, and a goal from captain Zhang Xizhe on his 400th Guoan appearance, the match finished as a 5–0 victory for Beijing Guoan.
 On 21 June, Guoan faced fellow Chinese Super League side Dalian Yingbo away from home in the fourth round.
 Cephas Malele's penalty gave a 1–0 lead to Dalian Yingbo, and Zhang Yuning equalised in the 90th minute.
-After a goalless extra time, Liu Yi's penalty was eventually saved by Hou Sen to take Guoan through to the quarter-finals.
+After a goalless extra time, Liu Yi's penalty in the shoot-out was saved by Hou Sen, who carried Guoan through to the quarter-finals.

 Beijing Guoan faced Qingdao West Coast away in their quarter-final on 22 July.
 After a goal for Beijing Guoan from Wang Ziming and a goal for Qingdao West Coast from Abdul-Aziz Yakubu, the match entered extra-time.
-Cao Yongjing first scored for Beijing Guoan in the 177th minute, however, Davidson equalised for Qingdao West Coast in the 119th minute.
+Cao Yongjing scored first for Beijing Guoan in the 117th minute, before Davidson equalised for Qingdao West Coast in the 119th minute.
 Dawhan scored the winning penalty to send Guoan into the semi-finals.

 On 20 August, Beijing Guoan hosted Yunnan Yukun in what would be a 7–0 victory.
 After Fábio Abreu's goal in the 26th minute, Yunnan Yukun's Andrei Burcă was sent off with a direct red card for violent conduct.
 Wang Gang and Guga then scored a goal each to take Guoan 3–0 up by half-time.
 After Lin Liangming, Jiang Wenhao, Zhang Xizhe, and Zhang Yuning's goals sealed the victory for Beijing Guoan in the second half, the match marked the end of the club's seven-year absence from the Chinese FA Cup final since 2018.

+On 5 October, Beijing Guoan announced the resignation of its manager, Quique Setién, after a run of league performances below expectation.
+Two days later, Setién's assistant manager, Ramiro Amarelle, was named Guoan's interim manager.